11 Proven Ways to Motivate Employees

 5. Offer flexibility in the employees’ schedules when possible

-Offering real flexibility to your workers contributes to a better work relationship and increases employee satisfaction, and supports the independence of employees.
+Offering real flexibility to your workers contributes to a better work relationship, increases employee satisfaction, and supports the independence of employees.
 The term work flexibility should mean more than just being a nice thing to say in a LinkedIn job post.

 If the company works mostly in person, that is fine.
-Maybe offering the possibility of working a couple of days a week from home, or adjusting work schedules can be a good start.
+Maybe offering the possibility of working a couple of days a week from home or adjusting work schedules can be a good start to increasing employee engagement levels.

 This strategy can help motivate your team to perform better whenever they are in the office.
 Providing this possibility to employees motivates them and removes the stress from the everyday hustle.